 Llevar and traer are used to express that something or someone has, contains, or wears something:

-In Spanish, all the words have a strong syllable and many of them have a tilde (the tilde is the Spanish written accent).
+In Spanish, all the words have a strong syllable.
+And many of them have a written accent.

 It's also correct to say Me gusta traer faldas ("I like to wear skirts").
 Check out this one:

 Captions 47-48, El Ausente - Acto 2Play Caption

 You will find llevar and traer meaning "to have" or "to contain" when talking about food or recipes: